Bale makes MLS debut as sub in LAFC win

 Last updated on .From the section Football

-Gareth Bale made his Major League Soccer (MLS) debut as a 72nd minute substitute for Los Angeles FC in a 2-1 win at Nashville SC.
+Gareth Bale made his Major League Soccer (MLS) debut as a 72nd-minute substitute for Los Angeles FC in a 2-1 win at Nashville SC.

 The Wales forward impressed with his first touch, making a backheel pass five minutes after replacing goalscorer Cristian Arango.

-Bale, who turned 33 on Saturday, also won a freekick.
+Bale, who turned 33 on Saturday, also won a free-kick.

+"It felt amazing," said Bale, "as soon as I got on the bench I wanted to try to get on and help the team."

+"It's important also for me individually that I get my fitness going.
+Obviously it's the end of the season in Europe, so [it was] good to get some minutes and more importantly get three points.

+"It was kind of an important time to come into the game.
+It wasn't one of those where you need to go and score goals.
+We had to try to keep the ball, run the clock down in a way and try to be sensible.

+"We kept the ball well, we made it difficult for them.
+The most important thing in football is getting the three points and we're all happy with that."
-The ex-Real Madrid forward has signed for LAFC on a free transfer, with an option to stay for the 2024 season.

-Bale has dismissed the notion he has only joined the MLS side in order to be fit for Wales at the World Cup in Qatar later this year.
+Bale - who signed for LAFC on a free transfer from Real Madrid, with an option to stay for the 2024 season - has dismissed the notion he has only gone to MLS in order to be fit for Wales at the World Cup in Qatar later this year.

-"I haven't come here just to be here for six or 12 months, I've come here to try to be here as long as possible," he said on signing for the California club earlier this month.

-"I want to try to leave my mark on this team, and being here gives me the best possible chance to make it to the Euros and maybe one more.
-I feel like I'm here to play a big part."

 Italian defender Giorgio Chiellini also made his debut in the game for LAFC who top the MLS Western Conference.

-Their next games is at Kansas on Sunday, 24 July before a home game with Seattle on Saturday, 30 July.
+Their next game is at Kansas on Sunday, 24 July before a home game with Seattle on Saturday, 30 July.